-Although it is best to keep your certifications up-to-date, you do not need to take the latest Java certifications, especially when the latest Java release is not significantly different from the Java version you got your certification for.
-For example, you are certified in Java 8, but not in Java 14, which is latest release.
+Although it is best to keep your certifications up-to-date, you do not need to take the latest Java certifications, especially when the latest Java release is not significantly different from the Java version you got your certificate for.
+For example, you are certified in Java 8 but not in Java 14, the latest release.
 On the other hand, if you are stuck in Java 1.4 certification, it is best to upgrade to the latest Java certification.

 Java SE 8 Exam Preparations

 This post shows how to connect Java to MySQL using JDBC.
 Therefore, nothing fancy here.
 Just JDBC basics.
 Read on.